got-agents/agents/12-factor-agents-2.md

 Our first attempts were built on top of LangChain, using its agent frameworks to create systems that could reason about tasks and execute them.
 While these worked well for demos and simple use cases, we quickly hit limitations when trying to deploy them in production:

 1. **Reliability issues**: The agents would sometimes get stuck in loops, hallucinate capabilities, or simply fail to make progress.
+One agent confidently told a customer we offered a product that didn't exist, then proceeded to make up pricing details!
 2. **Debugging nightmares**: When things went wrong, it was nearly impossible to understand why or how to fix it.
+Tracing through 50KB of nested JSON chains felt like archaeological work, not software engineering.
-3. **Context window bloat**: As conversations grew longer, the agents would lose track of earlier context or exceed token limits.
+3. **Context window bloat**: As conversations grew longer, the agents would lose track of earlier context, spiraling into error loops trying the same thing over and over again.
+We watched in horror as one agent tried the same API call with the same parameters five times in a row, each time getting the same error.
 4. **Lack of control**: The frameworks made too many decisions for us, leaving us unable to customize critical behaviors.
+We spent more time fighting the framework than building features.

 Next, we tried other frameworks - each promising to solve the problems of the last.
 We experimented with CrewAI for multi-agent collaboration, AutoGen for more structured agent interactions, and even built our own mini-frameworks on top of these tools.
 While each framework had its strengths, they all shared a common weakness: they abstracted away too much of the underlying mechanics, making it difficult to build truly robust systems.

 The breaking point came when we tried to implement a seemingly simple feature: having an agent remember the context of a conversation across multiple sessions.
 What should have been straightforward turned into a complex integration challenge that required hacking around the framework's assumptions.
+After three days of fighting with serialization issues and context management, we realized we were solving the wrong problem.

 In late 2023, we decided to take a step back and reconsider our approach.
 Instead of starting with a framework and trying to bend it to our needs, what if we started with first principles and built exactly what we needed?
 We began by defining the core capabilities we wanted in our agents:
 - Reliable execution of tasks